bartkerfeld/BKChess/README.md

 # BKChess
-BKChess is a simple chess engine developed as a project for CSCI 4511w
+BKChess is a simple chess engine developed originally as a project for CSCI 4511w

 It has only been tested on Ubuntu 16.04 using g++ 5.3.1.
 I cannot imagine there should be any issues running it on other linux versions but your millage may vary.